Pandemic Caused Worst Year For US Economy Since 1946 - UrduPoint

 "Against the risk of excessive winter pessimism, we believe in spring optimism," Gregory Daco of Oxford Economics said.

-Even if Biden's stimulus bill is eventually watered down by cost-conscious lawmakers, that -- combined with the effects of Covid-19 vaccine drives and a recovery in the employment market -- could cause the economy to expand by 5.5 percent in 2021.
+Even if Biden's stimulus bill is eventually watered down by cost-conscious lawmakers, that -- combined with the effects of Covid-19 vaccine drives and a recovery in the employment market -- could cause the economy to expand by 5.5 percent in 2021, he said.

 - Tough job market - But if the job market is in for a recovery, the wait continues for now.